shivamg727583/Next.js/Readme.md

  7. Would you like to use Turbopack for `next dev`? ...
 No / Yes
  8. Would you like to customize the import alias (`@/*` by default)? ...
 No / Yes

+# File based routing - All display pages or folder should be inside app folder
+ - app > home > page.js /page.jsx  ->           http://localhost:3000/
+ - app > about -> page.js/page.jsx   ->           http://localhost:3000/about